Charlotte Mason: Biography

-Mason was later a lecturer at the Bishop Otter Teacher Training College in Chichester, England.
-She worked here for more than five years and gave a series of lectures about the education of children under 9, later published as Home Education (1886).

-She co-founded the Parents' Educational Union (PEU), an organisation that provided resources to parents educating their children at home.
+She co-founded the Parents' National Educational Union (PNEU), an organisation that provided resources to parents educating their children at home.
 She launched and served as editor-in-chief at the Parents' Review to keep in touch with PEU members.

 In 1890 she met Henrietta Franklin, in what others consider to be the "inspiring experience" of Franklin's life.
 By 1892 Franklin had opened the first school in London based on Mason's principles.
 In 1894 Franklin became the secretary of the renamed Parents' National Educational Union and she undertook speaking tours to major cities in America, Europe and South Africa.
 She devoted her own money to the cause and wrote on its behalf.
 Franklin's biography cites that the PNEU's continued operations is down to her.

 Ambleside

 Mason moved to Ambleside, England, in 1891 and established the House of Education, a training school for governesses and others working with young children.
 By 1892, the Parents' Educational Union had added the word "National" to its title to become the Parents' National Educational Union (PNEU).
 A Parents' Review School had been formed (later to be known as the Parents' Union School), at which the children were taught according to Mason's educational philosophy and methods.

 Mason wrote and published several other books developing and explaining her theories of education: